dabamos/openadms-node/README.md

 ```
 $ pipenv install Gooey
 ```
-Execute `pipenv run ./openadms-launcher.pyw` to start the graphical launcher.
+Execute `pipenv run ./openadms-launcher.pyw` to start the launcher.

 ## Message Broker
 The MQTT protocol is used for the message exchange in OpenADMS Node.
 You can